Shipping Zones & Rules

 In addition to setting Shipping Zones by state or postcode, as above, Shipping Zones can also be assigned on a customer level.
 This will provide a subset of shipping zones that can apply to this customer.
 The location for the customer will still need to match the conditions within a zone and rule for it to apply.

-For example, you have a regular customer who you give uses a different delivery service so you want to show an alternative set of rule to them.
+For example, you have a regular customer who uses a different delivery service so you want to use an alternative set of rules for them.
 The zone would then be created as, for example, Vic Alt.
 In the rules for this zone you would add the applicable rules and rates.

-To assign a specific zone to a customer, follow the guideline as follows:
+To assign a specific zone to a customer, follow the guidelines as follows:

 Assigning a Zone on a Product Level